ziffitykishore/agilex/wp-content/plugins/simple-job-board/README.txt

 == Upgrade Notice ==

-= 2.7.1 =
+= 2.7.2 =
-2.7.1 is a minor release with the fix of job application HTML.
+Fully compatible with PHP 7.3 & wrapped the Admin script with proper prefix.